Types of Emergencies

 If already outdoors, keep a safe distance from debris:

-• DO NOT remain downwind from a burning plane.
+• Do Not remain downwind from a burning plane.

 • Go to a clear area at least 500 feet from the crash site.